 Fernanda is a community ecologist and biogeographer, currently working on tropical biodiversity and ecosystems at CIBIO-InBio (Portugal) for project TROPIBIO.
 She did her PhD on Neotropical odonates at UFG (Brazil) under the supervision of Paulo de Marco Júnior and Joaquín Hortal, and a postdoc at MNCN (2017-2018) studying the diversity patterns of Neotropical organisms.
 Her research interests include understanding the local and large-scale determinants of biodiversity, how is it affected by anthropogenic stressors, and using new technologies and big data for conservation biogeography.

-Jorge Noriega is a dung beetle ecologist based at Colombia.
+Jorge Noriega is a dung beetle ecologist based at Universidad de Los Andes, in Colombia.
 He did his PhD in the effects of human impacts on the functional structure and temporal dynamics of dung beetle communities and the ecosystem services they provide, under the supervision of Ana M. C. Santos and Joaquín Hortal (2014-2018).

 Verónica (Chío) is a entomologist and parasitologist, working as assistant professor at Universidad Central del Ecuador.
 She did her PhD at MNCN-CSIC on phenology and diversity of dung beetle communities along altitudinal gradients, under the supervision of Joaquín Hortal and Francisco J. Cabrero-Sañudo (2011-2015).